Revisiting the moduli space of 8 points on $\mathbb{P}^1$: Cohomology

 \subsection{The cohomology of $\M^{\K}$}

 Now, we compute the cohomology of $\M^{\K}$.
 This will be done using the Kirwan method \cite{Ki84, Ki85, Ki89}, studying the cohomology of the Kirwan blow-ups.
-We mainly follow \cite[Chapter 3, 4]{CMGHL19}, in particular, the case of cubic threefolds with precisely $2A_5$-singularities.
+We mainly follow \cite[Chapter 3, 4]{CMGHL23}, in particular, the case of cubic threefolds with precisely $2A_5$-singularities.
 Let us consider $X=\P^8$, acted on by $G=\SL_2(\C)$ with the usual linearization and let $Z_R^{\ss}$ be the fixed locus of the action of $R$ on $X^{\ss}$, which is the semi-stable locus.
+Here we recall that $R$ is the stabilizer of the strictly semi-stable point $c_{4,4}$ as introduced in Lemma \ref{lem:stabilizers}.
 We denote by $\widetilde{X}^{\ss}\defeq Bl_{G\cdot Z_R^{\ss}}(X)$ the blow-up whose centre is the unique polystable orbit $G\cdot Z_R^{\ss}$.
 From \cite[Section 3 Eq.
-3.2]{Ki89} or \cite[Subsection 4.12, (4.22)]{CMGHL19}, the Poincare series of $\widetilde{X}^{\ss}$ is given by
+3.2]{Ki89} or \cite[Subsection 4.12, (4.22)]{CMGHL23}, the Poincar\'e series of $\widetilde{X}^{\ss}$ is given by

-where $A_R(t)$ is a correction term consisting of a ``main term" and an ``extra term" with respect to the unique stabilizer $R$; see \cite[Section 4.1.2]{CMGHL19} for precise definitions.
+where $A_R(t)$ is a correction term consisting of a ``main term" and an ``extra term" with respect to the unique stabilizer $R$; see \cite[Section 4.1.2]{CMGHL23} for precise definitions.

 This method reduces the computation of $H^k(\M^{\K})$ to the estimation of \begin{enumerate} \item the semi-stable locus (Subsection \ref{subsection:semi-stable}) , \item the main correction term (Subsection \ref{subsection:main_correction}) and \item the extra correction term (Subsection \ref{subsection:extra_correction}). \end{enumerate}